By Deepa Shetty | Fri Jun 5 2026 | 2 min read

 The US Environmental Protection Agency (EPA) stands as a formidable force in safeguarding our planet.
-EPA has been at the forefront of shaping environmental policies, regulations, and international collaborations.
-With a focus on preserving air, water, and land resources, the agency plays a crucial role in combatting climate change, addressing pollution, and promoting sustainability.
-In this blog, we explore the EPA's impactful work, exploring its creation, functions, regulatory authority, and its contributions to sustainability.
+EPA has been at the forefront of shaping environmental policies and regulations since its establishment in 1970.
+With a statutory focus on preserving air, water, and land resources, the agency administers key environmental laws including the Clean Air Act, Clean Water Act, and TSCA.

 What is the EPA?